ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

     }
 ``````
 #### Navigable Ordered Task
 The navigable ordered task (`ORKNavigableOrderedTask`)  inherits its behavior from the ordered task (`ORKOrderedTask`) class.
-In addition to the behavior of ordered task it provides functionality to present different set of steps depending on the user's answer to a question.
+In addition to inheriting the behavior of ordered task it provides functionality to present different set of steps depending on the user's answer to a question.

 You can add a condition while the user navigates through the steps in a task by adding a conditional step navigation.
-Such as, add navigation rule to obtain a new destination step when the user goes forward from one step to another.
+For example, add a navigation rule to obtain a new destination step when the user goes forward from one step to another.
 You cannot add more than one navigation rule to the same step.
-If so, than the most recent rule is executed.
+If you do, then the most recent rule is executed.

-For example, to display a survey question only when the user answered Yes to a previous question you can use `ORKPredicateStepNavigationRule`; or if you want to define an arbitrary jump between two steps you can use `ORKDirectStepNavigationRule`.
+For example, to display a survey question only when the user answered Yes to a previous question you can use `ORKPredicateStepNavigationRule`; or if you want to define an arbitrary jump between two steps, you can use `ORKDirectStepNavigationRule`.

 The following example demonstrates how you can add a navigation rule to go to different step in the task depending on the user's selection to the symptom type.
 For example, from the "symptom" step, go to "other_symptom" step when the user didn't chose headache.
 Otherwise, default to going to next step (the regular ordered task ([ORKOrderedTask](#)) applies).